-So the global sugar industry and associated governments will seek withdrawal of all illegal subsidies and reform of the Indian domestic sugar industry if successful?
+So the global sugar industry and aligned governments will seek withdrawal of all illegal subsidies and reform of the Indian domestic sugar industry if successful?

-Yes, if successful, and subject to further analysis and discussion, and further to the removal of all illegal subsidies, the Australian sugar industry would support reforms such as:
+Yes, if successful on appeal, and subject to further analysis and discussion, and further to the removal of all illegal subsidies, the Australian sugar industry would support reforms such as:

 - A significant lowering of regulated cane prices (FRP and SAP) and cane and sugar price liberalisation and exposing Indian growers and millers to market conditions to promote efficiencies and a re-allocation of resources.

 - Appropriate regulation and enforcement to achieve the E20 by 2025 ethanol mandate with a focus on manufacturing ethanol from sugar juice.

 Is the WTO an effective mechanism to resolve trade disputes?

 The following statistics provided by the World Trade Organisation highlight the effectiveness of the trade dispute mechanisms.

 Over 570 requests for consultations were brought to the WTO between 1995 and 2018:

 - 42% of requests were resolved through discussions between the parties and never reached the panel stage.